zeynalnicat/Mobile-Ufaz-Project/README.md

 # MusicalQuiz - Music Exploration and Quiz

 ## Overview
-MusicalQuiz is a feature-rich mobile application designed to make music discovery and interaction engaging and fun.
+MusicApp is a feature-rich mobile application designed to make music discovery and interaction engaging and fun.
 Using the Deezer API, the app offers functionalities such as searching for music, creating playlists, and participating in quizzes.
 Below is the detailed report of our project.

 ---

 ## Functionalities
-MusicalQuiz provides the following features:
+MusicApp provides the following features:

 ### Search Screen
 - **Music Search:** Search for tracks or albums using a simple search bar.
 - **Interactive Results:** Display search results in a grid layout showing album covers, titles, and artist names.
 - **Actions on Results:**
   - Click to view detailed information.
-  - Long click to add the item to the current playlist.
+  - Click options to add the item to the desired playlist ( you can choose which playlist you want to add).

 ### Details Screen
 - View detailed information about a selected track or album.